Sensor Fusion Scene Format Overview

 • timestamps: The timestamps of the keyframes of the cuboid path.

-• values: An array of arrays containing the [dx, dy, dz, px, py, pz, roll, pitch, yaw] components of the cuboid at each path timestamp
+• values: An array of arrays containing the [dx, dy, dz, px, py, pz, pitch, roll, yaw] components of the cuboid at each path timestamp

 • attributes (optional): An array of AttributePath objects that define the attributes of the annotation and per-sensor attributes.